Microsoft/azure-docs.pt-pt/articles/iot-accelerators/howto-opc-publisher-configure.md

             // Pattern is a regular expression, which is applied to the actual value of the
             // property (here 'EndpointUrl').
-            // If this key is ommited (which is the default), then no regex matching is done
+            // If this key is omitted (which is the default), then no regex matching is done
             // at all, which improves performance.
             // If the key is used you need to define groups in the regular expression.
             // Publisher applies the regular expression and then concatenates all groups